digitalemuendigkeit/seminr-tutorial/README.md

 - Do not commit .txt files for scripts or headers
 - Do not commit .html files unless in the docs subfolder
 - Do not commit .pdf files unless in the docs subfolder

+## Generate site

+Simply run the "rendersite.R" file to create all necessary files.
+To generate greenscreen compatible slide, knit with params.